Colombia operates under the Hague Convention on intercountry adoption.

 Characteristics of children in need of adoption

 In general, both male and female children from infants to adolescents are in need of intercountry adoption.
-Children over the age of seven, children with special needs, and sibling groups are in need of intercountry adoption.
+Children over the age of seven, children with special needs, and sibling groups are in particular need of intercountry adoption.
 ICBF defines ‘special needs’ as:

 - sibling group of three or more